/ SMILE Laser Vision Correction

 After performing over 50,000 refractive surgeries, including LASIK and its refractive variations Epi-LASIK/PRK, Visian ICL, Raindrop Inlay, Kamra Inlay, and SMILE, I’ve learned that each technique has its unique role in treating specific vision problems.
 On this page, I describe the SMILE procedure, and its distinct advantages and limitations compared to LASIK/Epi-LASIK.
-The SMILE procedure represents “another tool in our toolbox” for helping my patients achieve a lens-free lifestyle.
+The SMILE procedure represents another “tool in our toolbox” for helping our patients achieve a lens-free lifestyle.

 Summary of SMILE:

 SMILE is an FDA-approved laser vision correction procedure to treat pure nearsightedness without visually-significant astigmatism (0.50 D or less astigmatism).
 The VisuMax laser is the only femtosecond laser that is approved for the SMILE procedure, which is a minimally-invasive, bladeless, painless, flapless, single-step laser procedure to treat nearsightedness.
 But for patients with visually-significant astigmatism or farsightedness, LASIK and Epi-LASIK/PRK are more effective options than SMILE.
 During your consultation, I will be able to determine the best refractive option for you.